History of Taylor Swift in Timeline

 2014: Global Ambassador for New York City

-In 2014, Taylor Swift became the global ambassador for New York City.
+In 2014, Taylor Swift became the global ambassador for New York City, enhancing her brand endorsements.

-In 2014, Taylor Swift released her fifth album, 1989, shifting her image from country to pop with a synth-pop sound.
+In 2014, Taylor Swift transitioned from country to pop with the synth-pop album '1989'.

 2014: Global Recording Artist of the Year

-The International Federation of the Phonographic Industry ranked Taylor Swift as the Global Recording Artist of the Year for 2014.
+In 2014, The International Federation of the Phonographic Industry (IFPI) ranked Taylor Swift as the Global Recording Artist of the Year.

-In 2015, Taylor Swift placed number one on the year-end Billboard top artists list.
-She placed number one on the year-end Billboard top artists list in three different decades (2009, 2015, and 2023).
+In 2015, Taylor Swift was on the year-end Billboard top artists list, continuing a record of topping the list in three different decades (2009, 2015 and 2023).

 2015: Rolling Stone's 100 Greatest Songwriters of All Time

-In 2015, Taylor Swift was recognized as the youngest person to be included on Rolling Stone's list of the 100 Greatest Songwriters of All Time.
+In 2015, Taylor Swift was recognized as the youngest person on Rolling Stone's list of the 100 Greatest Songwriters of All Time, highlighting her songwriting achievements.

 2015: Emmy Award for AMEX Unstaged